 Even though you request that your special needs be met, it may be impossible for your program's staff abroad to assist you.

 The foreign policy of the United States does not always sit well with citizens of foreign countries.
 In some cases, Americans living abroad can be targets of the frustrations of these individuals.
-Consider the nature of the political climate and relations between the United States and the country of your choice, as well as the other countries you plan to visit.
+Consider the nature of the political climate and relations between the United States and Jordan, as well as the other countries you plan to visit.
 There are some steps you can take to avoid being targeted for politically motivated crime or anti–U.S. crime in general.
 Try to assimilate your style of dress and mannerisms as much as possible into the local norms.
 "Dressing like a U.S. citizen" (or any way conspicuously different from the local look) makes it easier to identify you as "the other" or an "outsider" and can make you a target.
 Some common stereotypes about Americans portray Americans as: loud, inconsiderate, ignorant, rude, rich, arrogant, cheap, greedy, lazy, promiscuous, overweight, English–only

 speakers, etc. To avoid reinforcing such stereotypes, remember you are like an ambassador of the United States and its culture; as an ambassador abroad, it is your job to respect others and to act responsibly.